hetznercloud/csi-driver/nomad/README.md

 # Nomad Development

-There is no official support from our side for Nomad.
+Hetzner Cloud does not provide official support for running the CSI driver in Nomad.
 Nonetheless, we would still like to offer a satisfying developer experience and have automated e2e tests to avoid breaking Nomad accidentally.

 ## Nomad Development Environment